-Valuation date December 31, 2017 Actuarial cost method Entry Age Normal
+Valuation date December 31, 2019

+Actuarial cost method Entry Age Normal

 Amortization method Level Percentage of Payroll

 Amortization period 30 Years

 Asset valuation method Fair Value

 Discount Rate 6.5%

-Inflation Rate 3%
+Inflation Rate 2.5%

-Health Care Cost Trend Rate 8.00% for fiscal year 2018, decreasing 0.75% each year to fiscal year 2022, then decreasing 0.5% to the ultimate rate of 4.5% in fiscal year 2023.
+Health Care Cost Trend Rate 8.00% for fiscal year 2020, decreasing 0.75% each year to fiscal year 2024, then decreasing 0.5% to the ultimate rate of 4.5% in fiscal year 2025

-Annual Payroll Growth Rate 3.6%
+Annual Payroll Growth Rate 3.0%

 Disability None assumed

-Age of Spouse Males spouses are assumed to be 3 years older than female spouses.
+Age of Spouse ^ Males spouses assumed to be 3 years older than female spouses.
+Aas defined in the Plan

 Coverage at 90% of future eligible service retirees are assumed to elect coverage at retirement.
 76% of active employees are assumed to have single plus spouse coverage at retirement.

 Dependent children No children are assumed to be covered at retirement.

 Medicare eligibility 100% of members are assumed to enroll in Medicare if eligible and hired on or after April 1, 1986.
 93% of members are assumed to enroll in Medicare if eligible and hired prior to April 1, 1986.